zeitgeistpm/documentation/docs/learn/using-zeitgeist-markets.md

   report.

 The curret status of a market is described by the `status` field.
 The market's initial status depends on the creation type.
+These phases are described in detail in the upcoming sections, but we provide a simple overview at this point.

 After their period has ended, all markets are first closed and then enter the second stage of their lifecycle where they undergo a grace period, if configured.
 During this grace period, all trading and market activity is suspended, allowing for a cooldown before the resolution process begins.
 Following this, the designated oracle is required to report the outcome of the market.
 This reported outcome is crucial, as it is the basis for the settlement of bets and trades that occurred within the market.

 However, this outcome is not necessarily final.
 There is an opportunity for disputes if participants believe the oracle's report is inaccurate or biased.